nicolasVr/documentation_v2/docs/contribute/dev.md

 If you have used the default domain configuration, you can now access:

 - the federation engine Fedow at [fedow.tibillet.localhost](https://fedow.tibillet.localhost)
-- an instance of the ticketing engine Lespass at [demo.tibillet.localhost](https://demo.tibillet.localhost)
+- an instance of the ticketing engine Lespass at [lespass.tibillet.localhost](https://lespass.tibillet.localhost)
-- the currency register server Laboutik at [cashless.tibillet.localhost](https://cashless.tibillet.localhost)
+- the currency register server LaBoutik at [laboutik.tibillet.localhost](https://laboutik.tibillet.localhost)

 If everything is working as expected, congratulations: you're ready to go 🔧